AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 8. Practical Insights for Formulators

-2-Acetyl pyrazine is valued for its ability to impart a realistic roasted or nutty character to flavors and fragrances.
-It synergizes well with other pyrazines and Maillard reaction products, enhancing the overall complexity of the formulation.
-Common pitfalls include overuse, which can lead to an overpowering or artificial aroma.
-It is often under-utilized in applications where a subtle roasted note could enhance authenticity.
+2-Acetyl pyrazine is valued for its ability to impart a realistic roasted note, enhancing the authenticity of nut, chocolate, and coffee flavors.
+It synergizes well with other pyrazines and Maillard reaction products.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
+It is often under-used in savory applications, where it can add depth and complexity.

 Citation hooks: FlavScents; industry practice